TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: @sindresorhus/is, ansi-regex, ansi-styles, bin-version, bin-version-check, binary-extensions, callsites, camelcase, chalk, del, execa, file-type, filenamify, find-up, find-versions, get-port, get-stdin, get-stream, globals, got, has-flag, import-lazy, import-local, internal-ip, invert-kv, is-absolute-url, is-finite, is-fullwidth-code-point, is-path-cwd, is-path-in-cwd, is-path-inside, is-wsl, lcid, locate-path, lowercase-keys, make-dir, mem, mimic-fn, mimic-response, multimatch, normalize-url, opn, os-locale, p-cancelable, p-event, p-is-promise, p-limit, p-locate, p-map, p-retry, p-timeout, p-try, parent-module, parse-json, path-exists, path-key, path-type, pify, pkg-dir, prepend-http, query-string, quick-lru, read-pkg, resolve-from, run-node, semver-regex, shebang-regex, slash, sort-keys, string-width, strip-ansi, supports-color, type-fest, url-parse-lax, wrap-ansi.
-A copy of the source code may be downloaded from https://github.com/sindresorhus/is.git (@sindresorhus/is), https://github.com/chalk/ansi-regex.git (ansi-regex), https://github.com/chalk/ansi-styles.git (ansi-styles), https://github.com/sindresorhus/bin-version.git (bin-version), https://github.com/sindresorhus/bin-version-check.git (bin-version-check), https://github.com/sindresorhus/binary-extensions.git (binary-extensions), https://github.com/sindresorhus/callsites.git (callsites), https://github.com/sindresorhus/camelcase.git (camelcase), https://github.com/chalk/chalk.git (chalk), https://github.com/sindresorhus/del.git (del), https://github.com/sindresorhus/execa.git (execa), https://github.com/sindresorhus/file-type.git (file-type), https://github.com/sindresorhus/filenamify.git (filenamify), https://github.com/sindresorhus/find-up.git (find-up), https://github.com/sindresorhus/find-versions.git (find-versions), https://github.com/sindresorhus/get-port.git (get-port), https://github.com/sindresorhus/get-stdin.git (get-stdin), https://github.com/sindresorhus/get-stream.git (get-stream), https://github.com/sindresorhus/globals.git (globals), https://github.com/sindresorhus/got.git (got), https://github.com/sindresorhus/has-flag.git (has-flag), https://github.com/sindresorhus/import-lazy.git (import-lazy), https://github.com/sindresorhus/import-local.git (import-local), https://github.com/sindresorhus/internal-ip.git (internal-ip), https://github.com/sindresorhus/invert-kv.git (invert-kv), https://github.com/sindresorhus/is-absolute-url.git (is-absolute-url), https://github.com/sindresorhus/is-finite.git (is-finite), https://github.com/sindresorhus/is-fullwidth-code-point.git (is-fullwidth-code-point), https://github.com/sindresorhus/is-path-cwd.git (is-path-cwd), https://github.com/sindresorhus/is-path-in-cwd.git (is-path-in-cwd), https://github.com/sindresorhus/is-path-inside.git (is-path-inside), https://github.com/sindresorhus/is-wsl.git (is-wsl), https://github.com/sindresorhus/lcid.git (lcid), https://github.com/sindresorhus/locate-path.git (locate-path), https://github.com/sindresorhus/lowercase-keys.git (lowercase-keys), https://github.com/sindresorhus/make-dir.git (make-dir), https://github.com/sindresorhus/mem.git (mem), https://github.com/sindresorhus/mimic-fn.git (mimic-fn), https://github.com/sindresorhus/mimic-response.git (mimic-response), https://github.com/sindresorhus/multimatch.git (multimatch), https://github.com/sindresorhus/normalize-url.git (normalize-url), https://github.com/sindresorhus/opn.git (opn), https://github.com/sindresorhus/os-locale.git (os-locale), https://github.com/sindresorhus/p-cancelable.git (p-cancelable), https://github.com/sindresorhus/p-event.git (p-event), https://github.com/sindresorhus/p-is-promise.git (p-is-promise), https://github.com/sindresorhus/p-limit.git (p-limit), https://github.com/sindresorhus/p-locate.git (p-locate), https://github.com/sindresorhus/p-map.git (p-map), https://github.com/sindresorhus/p-retry.git (p-retry), https://github.com/sindresorhus/p-timeout.git (p-timeout), https://github.com/sindresorhus/p-try.git (p-try), https://github.com/sindresorhus/parent-module.git (parent-module), https://github.com/sindresorhus/parse-json.git (parse-json), https://github.com/sindresorhus/path-exists.git (path-exists), https://github.com/sindresorhus/path-key.git (path-key), https://github.com/sindresorhus/path-type.git (path-type), https://github.com/sindresorhus/pify.git (pify), https://github.com/sindresorhus/pkg-dir.git (pkg-dir), https://github.com/sindresorhus/prepend-http.git (prepend-http), https://github.com/sindresorhus/query-string.git (query-string), https://github.com/sindresorhus/quick-lru.git (quick-lru), https://github.com/sindresorhus/read-pkg.git (read-pkg), https://github.com/sindresorhus/resolve-from.git (resolve-from), https://github.com/sindresorhus/run-node.git (run-node), https://github.com/sindresorhus/semver-regex.git (semver-regex), https://github.com/sindresorhus/shebang-regex.git (shebang-regex), https://github.com/sindresorhus/slash.git (slash), https://github.com/sindresorhus/sort-keys.git (sort-keys), https://github.com/sindresorhus/string-width.git (string-width), https://github.com/chalk/strip-ansi.git (strip-ansi), https://github.com/chalk/supports-color.git (supports-color), https://github.com/sindresorhus/type-fest.git (type-fest), https://github.com/sindresorhus/url-parse-lax.git (url-parse-lax), https://github.com/chalk/wrap-ansi.git (wrap-ansi).
+The following software may be included in this product: @sindresorhus/is, decompress-response, escape-string-regexp, find-cache-dir, get-stream, globals, import-fresh, is-docker, matcher, mimic-response, parse-json, serialize-error, strip-json-comments, wrap-ansi.
+A copy of the source code may be downloaded from https://github.com/sindresorhus/is.git (@sindresorhus/is), https://github.com/sindresorhus/decompress-response.git (decompress-response), https://github.com/sindresorhus/escape-string-regexp.git (escape-string-regexp), https://github.com/avajs/find-cache-dir.git (find-cache-dir), https://github.com/sindresorhus/get-stream.git (get-stream), https://github.com/sindresorhus/globals.git (globals), https://github.com/sindresorhus/import-fresh.git (import-fresh), https://github.com/sindresorhus/is-docker.git (is-docker), https://github.com/sindresorhus/matcher.git (matcher), https://github.com/sindresorhus/mimic-response.git (mimic-response), https://github.com/sindresorhus/parse-json.git (parse-json), https://github.com/sindresorhus/serialize-error.git (serialize-error), https://github.com/sindresorhus/strip-json-comments.git (strip-json-comments), https://github.com/chalk/wrap-ansi.git (wrap-ansi).
 This software contains the following license and notice below:

 MIT License

-Copyright (c) Sindre Sorhus <sindresorhus@gmail.com> (sindresorhus.com)
+Copyright (c) Sindre Sorhus <sindresorhus@gmail.com> (https://sindresorhus.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: